schmidtniko/visual_marker_mapping/README.md

 For visualization of the results in 3D, we also include a Python (2.7/3.0) script called "visualize_reconstruction.py".
 It is based on *pygame*, *OpenGL*, *GLU*, *GLUT*, *numpy*, and you may need to install the corresponding Python packages for your distribution in order to be able to run it.

-The tool's only parameter it the path of the reconstruction.json file, that is being written by the visual_marker_mapping tool upon completion.
+The tool's only parameter is the path of the reconstruction.json file, that is being written by the visual_marker_mapping tool upon completion.
 The camera can be controlled using W, S, A, D. The mouse can be used to look around by holding the left mouse button.
 The camera speed can be increased by holding space.

 ## Example